Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • 104 degree F safety lock on integrated thermostatic mixing valve to prevent scalding

-• Three built-in grab bars
+• Three built-in grab bars, anti-slip flooring, low 4.25″ step-over height

 The Takeaway

-Although ANZZI isn’t one of the better-known brands, their walk-in tub could be a real bargain for consumers who want all the attractive accessories normally found in units that costs thousands more.
+Although ANZZI isn’t one of the better-known brands, their walk-in tub could be a real bargain for consumers who want all the attractive accessories normally found in units that cost thousands more.
 This walk-in whirlpool tub could be a great option for anyone who’s looking for a full-featured walk-in tub that delivers a truly luxurious experience.

 What Customers Like